Daihongchen/movies_and_tv_recommendation_system/README.md

     The MAE of final model is 0.43.

 Model performance was considerably good compared MAE in conventional models which is aorund 0.7(<a href="https://doi.org/10.1016/j.eij.2016.10.002">citation</a>).
-It woule benefit Amazon's personalized marketing on movies/TV products.
+It would help improve Amazon's personalized marketing on movies/TV products.

 ### Cross validation:
     Metrics: Mean Absolute Error (MAE)